Showcasing Examples of Leadership

 The Thompson Center will also support faculty scholarship on leadership issues.
 Leadership studies tend not to examine public leadership; rather, they focus on leadership in the private sector.
 Studies that do examine public leadership are often limited in scope, if not number.
 At the Thompson Center, we seek to mold better leaders.
 This means focusing on practices that individuals can adopt to become more effective.

 In this vein, we host an annual grant competition for projects focused on topics prioritized by the Center’s Public Leadership Board and which speak to effective public leadership.
 We prioritize research on leadership in American political and legal institutions, public policy making, and program implementation that exemplify cutting-edge legal, government, and political solutions.
 Professors and researchers from any discipline at a UW System Institution are welcome to propose projects, as long as they address or have clear implications for public leadership and make important contributions to the pressing policy issues in Wisconsin, highlighted by the Board.

-The Thompson Center will be especially prioritizing leadership research in the areas of Criminal Justice Reform, and the Future of Transportation in Wisconsin during the 2018-19 academic year.
-Application guidelines for which can be found under “Grants” on this website.
+The Thompson Center will be especially prioritizing leadership research in the areas of Preparing for Public Emergencies, Reforming the Administrative State, and Privacy in a Digital Age during the 2020-2021 academic year.
+Application guidelines can be found under “Grants” on this website.